learntheropes/learn-the-ropes/content/en/anonymous-website.md

     Overall, the Lightning Network offers a higher level of privacy and scalability compared to on-chain Bitcoin transactions, making it a popular choice for those who want to make fast and private Bitcoin transactions without incurring high fees or long processing times.

-[^2]: Monero is a cryptocurrency that places a strong emphasis on privacy and anonymity.
+[^Monero]: Monero is a cryptocurrency that places a strong emphasis on privacy and anonymity.
 It was created in 2014 with the goal of providing a decentralized and private alternative to Bitcoin.

     One of Monero's key features is its use of ring signatures and stealth addresses to obscure the identities of senders and recipients in transactions.
 This means that it's much harder to trace transactions and link them to specific individuals or addresses.